NishantThakurr/NishantThakurr/README.md

 - Hi, I’m @NishantThakurr
-- I’m currently learning Data Science and M.L.
+- I’m currently learning Data Science.
 - I'm looking to collaborate on various Data Science Projects.
 - You can reach me on nishantthakur522000@gmail.com and nishantthakurwork@gmail.com